jsdelivrbot/GraduateProgram/README.md

 # Mindera: Graduate Program
 The application was developed using [React-Native](https://facebook.github.io/react-native/), [Redux](https://redux.js.org/) and [Axios](https://github.com/axios/axios).
-An API was also created to mock that to the client, using [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/) and [Mongoose](http://mongoosejs.com/) to connect to a MongoDB database created for the project.
+An API was also created to mock data to the client, using [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/) and [Mongoose](http://mongoosejs.com/) to connect to a MongoDB database created for the project.
-The API and all needed resources are already in a staging server, hosted by [Heroku](https://graduates-mindera.herokuapp.com/events)
+The API and all needed resources are already available through a staging server, hosted in [Heroku](https://graduates-mindera.herokuapp.com/events).

 ## Usage
 ### Installation